thereadingline/thereadingline.github.io/_pages/2018-viaduct.md

   - title: a grassy nook
     subheading: Crossing continents to comics
     img: velo-1910.jpg
-    about: "Djamila Ibrahim’s Things Are Good Now examines the weight of the migrant experience on the human psyche.
-On her pages, women, men, and children who’ve crossed continents in search of a better life find themselves struggling with the chaos of displacement and the religious and cultural clashes they face in their new homes.
-We will have graphic novelists from The Royal Academy of Illustration & Design (RAID), an award-winning multi-media creative collective and artist’s society established in 2002.
+    about: "We will have graphic novelists from The Royal Academy of Illustration & Design (RAID), an award-winning multi-media creative collective and artist’s society established in 2002.
 Ramón K. Pérez, CEO, artist & writer and RAID will be writing and drawing an exclusive, original broadsheet for this Book Ride."
   - title: Danforth
     subheading: East Lynn Park
     img: 3.jpg